achak1987/greenroute/README.md

     sudo git clone https://github.com/hortonworks-gallery/ambari-opentsdb-service.git /var/lib/ambari-server/resources/stacks/HDP/$VERSION/services/OPENTSDB
     sudo ambari-server restart

-  Log into ambari master web
+  Log into ambari master web and wait for all the services to register their heartbeat

-  Start all services

-  Go to Add Services and deploy OPENTSDB
+  Go to Add Services and deploy OPENTSDB.
+While deploying when navigating to the "Customized Services" section

+  choose Add Property.
+Specify the following:

+    Key: JAVA_HOME
+    Value: /home/greenroute/java